brandonzstride/kocaml-cubing/README.md

 ## Algorithmic contributions

-In all parts of the implementation, I had to think hard about *how* soemthing is done.
+In all parts of the implementation, I had to think hard about how something is done.
 However, it was all in the effort of implementing exactly the algorithm Kociemba describes.
 There is only one "improvement" I make to the algorithm itself:
 * Instead of memoizing all fixed moves on a cube, I only memoize the generators for those moves.
 For the group G, this cuts down on move table size by a factor of three, but it slightly increases computation time (which appears to be negligible).
+  * The same cannot be done on symmetry coordinates because generators under symmetries are not always other generators.
+Please see my comment in `coordinate.ml` for this.

 ## Status

 **Summary**:

 Cubes are fully represented by coordinates and are reduced by symmetry classes.
-This means the foundation is layed to begin working on the search part of the algorithm.
+This means the foundation has been layed to begin working on the search part of the algorithm.

 ---